Hi! My name is Joseph Perry, aka Wick. I am an independent game developer and neuroscience researcher.

 Portland, OR Oakland, CA.

-Thesis: Mechanisms of Synchronization in the Vocal Central Pattern Generator of Xenopus Laevis Paper: Motor Neurons Tune Premotor Activity in a Vertebrate Central Pattern Generator
+Résumé: Wick Perry Thesis: Mechanisms of Synchronization in the Vocal Central Pattern Generator of Xenopus Laevis Paper: Motor Neurons Tune Premotor Activity in a Vertebrate Central Pattern Generator Paper: The Gas2 family protein Pigs is a microtubule +TIP that affects cytoskeleton organisation.

 I’m currently working on Crescent Loom, a game about building creatures and their neural circuits.
-I’m designing it to be the best way for someone to learn about central pattern generators and how brains control bodies. [ Kickstarter ]
+I’m designing it to be the best way for someone to learn about simple nervous systems.

 I believe in using games (and art, for that matter) for doing good in society.
 To me, this means designing for accessibility, having experiences outside of tech/games, listening to and incorporating diverse voices as well as I am able, and crafting an experience that betters the player’s life.